DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-changing-the-personal-statement.md

 We assumed it made more sense for the personal statement to be in ‘Your applications’ because candidate could then write a personal statement for each application.

-Earlier in the year, we [merged the personal statement questions](/apply-for-teacher-training/merging-the-personal-statement/)from 2 questions into one, we also updated the guidance and word count for the personal statement.
+Earlier in the year, we [merged the personal statement questions](/apply-for-teacher-training/merging-the-personal-statement/) from 2 questions into one, we also updated the guidance and word count for the personal statement.
 Usually, a personal statement should be between 500 to 1000 words.
 We worried that putting the personal statement at the end of the user journey would be unexpected for candidates who are just about to submit their application.

 ## What we did